L-udo/L-udo/README.md

 ,where I strive to learn both electronic and software engineering along the way.

-I'm Interested in Embedded programming + Computer vision, but still very much a beginner in the world of programmig
+I'm Interested in Embedded programming + Computer vision, but still very much a beginner in the world of programming

 Profile Art By: [ShapaVoid](https://www.deviantart.com/shapavoid)
 <img align="center" src="https://pbs.twimg.com/media/E-nU6LxVcAEnO81?format=jpg&name=large">